Timeshare scammers milked over $40,000 from Montgomery County man

 The Secret Service is now investigating.
 Ken feels terrible he was duped.

-"I can't believe that I absolutely fell for this knowing from the beginning to where I'm at now, in my heart that it was a scam the whole way," he says.
+"I can't believe that I absolutely fell for this knowing from the beginning to where I'm at now," he says.

 In late 2019, federal authorities busted six Mexican nationals for a similar timeshare scam.
 They are accused of stealing more than $10 million.